Read the day

 Nearest Airports:

 Te Anau is a popular stop on South Island campervan routes.
 Several holiday parks offer powered sites.
-Freedom camping is restricted - use designated campsites only.
+Freedom camping is restricted — use designated campsites only.
 Dump stations available at holiday parks.
-Fuel stations in town center.
+Fuel stations in town centre.
 Supermarket for supplies.

-Te Anau Weather Forecast
+Loading Te Anau weather...

 Spring (September-November): Average temperatures 5-18°C. Warming weather with wildflowers blooming.
 High rainfall from snowmelt.
 Increasing daylight.
 Pack layers and waterproof clothing.